Uvita Central Pacific Coast, Costa Rica Travel Guide

 Support local artisans and participate in cultural events for cultural preservation.
 Purchase handicrafts directly from local makers at markets.

 When purchasing souvenirs, prioritize handicrafts sold directly by artisans or at local markets rather than mass-produced items.
-This ensures producers receive fair prices.
+This ensures producers receive reasonable prices.
 Consider sustainable outdoor gear from Patagonia.
 For reusable products, explore Package Free Shop.

 Book experiences with local impact.Avoid tours or attractions that exploit animals (e.g., holding sloths).
 Report child exploitation to authorities.
 Donate to established local charities or NGOs rather than giving without intermediaries to people.